-Senior institutions of the Oregon University System usually accept up to 126 credits in transfer from a community college.
+Senior institutions of the Oregon University System usually accept between 108 and 126 credits in transfer from a community college.

 Students should discuss transferability of courses with their academic advisor/counselor to facilitate transition from Southwestern to a four-year institution.
 The student may also seek advice from the major department of the transferring institution.